JusticeZzy/FunduSegmenter/README.md

 ---
 ## 3. Dataset preparation
 Follow this step if you would like to use your own datasets.
 You may need to modify the related code to match your datasets.
+We also provide the t-SNE data dirtibution analysis in ```t_sne.ipynb```.

 #### 3.1.
 Format preparation